In Integrative Wellness and Health Coaching

 As part of this Stanford-developed program, interns are trained to co-lead workshops and provide organizational support to San Francisco residents with health challenges.

-Interns provide health coaching in a pilot alternative care pain management clinic located in San Francisco's Tenderloin district.
+Interns provide health coaching in a pilot alternative care pain management clinic located in SF's Tenderloin district.

 At this SF-based app, interns help compile on-line information for coaches and clients; they also support practice sessions for new coaches.